biboyd/SALSA/docs/source/annotated_example.rst

   C IV,1548.187,0.000,13.596,116.462,6.576,110,125,0.000,29972.846,1.107,2A
   C IV,1548.187,0.000,13.625,115.329,3.075,139,155,0.000,34632.022,1.101,2B

-Notice that the spectacle method could also be used.
+Notice that the Spectacle method could also be used.
 Also, although the AbsorberExtractor takes a ray file at construction, new rays can be loaded into it.